pxc/gitbook/text/03_The_Git_Index/0_ The_Git_Index.markdown

 ### Looking at the Index ###

 The easiest way to see what is in the index is with the linkgit:git-status[1] command.
-When you run git status, you can see which files are staged (currently in your index), which are modified but not yet staged, and which are completely untracked.
+When you run `git status`, you can see which files are staged (currently in your index), which are modified but not yet staged, and which are completely untracked.